urbit/urbit.org-reloaded/main.md

             <div class="pair">
                 <div class="image left"><img src="http://urbit.s3.amazonaws.com/16-3-10/grid.png"/></div>
                 <div>
-                  <p>In Urbit, network address space is cryptographic property, like Bitcoin.
-If Bitcoin is money and Ether is law, Urbit is land.</p>
+                  <p>In Urbit, network addresses are cryptographic property, like Bitcoin.
+If Bitcoin is money and Ethereum is law, Urbit is land.</p>
-                  <p>The Urbit network is designed to grow into a digital republic: a network where each node is individually owned with no central point of control.
-We think of the Urbit network as a city: decentralized but connected, safe but free.</p>
+                  <p>Urbit is built to grow into a digital republic: a network of individually owned nodes with no central point of control.
+Like a city, the network is decentralized but connected, safe but free.</p>
-                  <p>Read more in our <a href="posts/address-space">address space post</a>.</p>
+                  <p>Read more about the <a href="posts/address-space">network architecture</a>.</p>
                 </div>
             </div>
         </div>
         <!-- -->
         <div class="slide">
-            <h1>Personal computing all over again</h1>
+            <h1>Applications that work for you</h1>
             <div class="pair">
                 <div class="image left"><img src="http://urbit.s3.amazonaws.com/16-3-10/atom.png"/></div>
                 <div>
-                    <p>Imagine that you could simply install a new interface for Facebook, or fork the business logic of Reddit.
-We're working to build a world where you run whatever software you want, never lose data and can switch with no cost.</p>
+                    <p>Your computer isn't yours unless you can switch apps without losing data.
+Imagine if you could change the Facebook interface, or move your Evernotes to Google Docs.</p>
-                    <p>Read more in our <a href="posts/vision">product post</a>.</p>
+                    <p>Read more about our vision of the Urbit <a href="posts/vision">user experience</a>.</p>
                 </div>
             </div>
         </div>
         <!-- -->
         <div class="slide">
-            <h1>On a completely new stack</h1>
+            <h1>A clean-slate stack</h1>
+            <p>We'd have personal servers already if Unix and the Internet weren't almost 50 years old.
+An ordinary person can't manage a Unix server on the Internet.</p>
-            <p>Ordinary people can't manage a Unix server on the Internet.
-A bare server just wasn't designed for the demands of 2016.
-Urbit is a clean-slate design, from interpreter axioms to packet protocol, that runs on top of Unix and the Internet.</p>
+            <p>Urbit is a whole new platform built on top of the old one.
+It's a complete clean-slate stack, from interpreter axioms to packet protocol.</p>
-            <p>Urbit is fun to play and program with, but is still in its early phases.
-We've been working quietly so far, but the system is now ready for developers to explore and experiment on top of.</p>
+            <p>Urbit is still young and unstable.
+It's not yet ready for end users.
+But it's feature-complete and ready for public development.</p>
-            <p>Read more in our <a href="#">CS paper</a>, <a href="/docs">developer docs</a>&#32;and <a href="#">roadmap</a>.</p>
+            <p>Read more in our <a href="#">CS paper</a>, <a href="/docs">developer docs</a>, <a href="posts/roadmap">development roadmap</a>.</p>
         </div>
     </div>
 </div>